-Maziar Rostamian is a Senior Multi-body and Flexible Body Dynamics Engineer at MSC Software (part of Hexagon).
-As a Sr. MBD Engineer with FEA background, he is responsible for
+Maziar Rostamian is a Multi-body and Flexible Body Dynamics Engineer at MSC Software (part of Hexagon).
+As the manager of the North America's Adams Support team he is responsible for the management of:

 Adams View, Adams Flex, Adams ViewFlex, Adams Solver, Adams Linear, MSC Nastran, Patran, Adams-Marc Co-Sim (ACSI), MaxFlex (NLFE)